 If you need help to express your views or challenge decisions, you may be able to get support from an independent advocate.
 Ask your council about local advocacy services.
 These are usually free.
 In certain situations, you’re legally entitled to an advocate and the council must arrange one.
 Let the council know if you need a translator.

 If you’d like to talk to someone about making a complaint or taking legal action, you can call our Helpline and arrange to speak to an adviser.

 If you’ve been mistreated by a care worker

 Abuse is rare but it can happen to anyone.
 It can take many forms, ranging from disrespect to causing someone physical or mental pain.
-There are five common types of abuse - financial, physical, psychological or sexual abuse, and neglect.
+Common types of abuse include: financial, physical, psychological, sexual, discriminatory or organisational abuse, and neglect.
 If you or someone you know is experiencing any kind of abuse, it’s important that you tell someone, such as your social worker or the adult social care team.